AuFeld/AuFeld.github.io/_posts/2020-08-18-NaiveBayes.md

 tags: [algorithm, naive bayes]
 ---

-During COVID and and an impending hurricane, I found myself going down a rabbit-hole about the Naive Bayes Algorithm.
+During COVID and an impending hurricane, I found myself going down a rabbit-hole about the Naive Bayes Algorithm.
 I was particualary drawn to it because of its utility, to be able to calculate the likelihood of an event to occur.
 When I came across the UCI data set for student performance, I knew that I would be able to identify a problem that I could solve with the Naive Bayes Algorithm.
 I could have imported a libray, created a pipeline, and input the values, but that would have been too easy and I would have missed out on the opportunity to understand how the Naive Bayes Algorithm is engineered.

 Naive Bayes is a probabilistic machine learning algorithm based on Bayes Theorem, which is primarily used for classification problems.